 Don’t forget that a Prime badge on an item commits you to Prime standards of shipping.
 The highlight being free next day delivery (and even same day shipping in some cases).
 And with the Seller Fulfilled Prime programme this is from your own warehouse - although Amazon helps by giving you access to its distribution network.
 But if you’ve never sold to Prime members previously, then you may be questioning whether going through all this is actually worth it.
 The data suggests an emphatic yes.
 As mentioned earlier, Amazon sees Prime members spend on average almost double the amount non-Prime customers do at around $1,300 each year.
 And looking at events like Amazon Prime Day just bolsters this claim.
 Prime Day 2016 saw worldwide orders up 60% compared with the year before and was declared the company’s “biggest day ever” by the Vice President of Amazon Prime.
 This means bigger than Black Friday and Cyber Monday.
 Combine all this with the estimation that Prime membership has increased 300% in the last three years to 85 million in the US alone and it’s safe to say this is a growing marketplace of very willing spenders.

-Seller Fulfilled Prime vs Fulfillment By Amazon
+Seller Fulfilled Prime vs Fulfilment By Amazon

 The main benefit of Seller Fulfilled Prime is gaining that coveted Prime badge - helping you win that vital Buy Box.
-But this also comes with Fulfillment By Amazon.
+But this also comes with Fulfilment By Amazon.
 So why not just use this and let Amazon worry about fulfilling the orders for you?
-Firstly, with SFP you’re no longer sending Amazon your stock and paying the storage and fulfillment fees.
+Firstly, with SFP you’re no longer sending Amazon your stock and paying the storage and fulfilment fees.
 Don’t forget: With FBA these charges come regardless of whether you actually sell product or not.
 Plus, Amazon have now introduced penalty fees for stock sitting in their warehouse for over a certain period.
 What SFP also means is that you can gain the Prime badge without needing to split your inventory between Amazon’s warehouse and your own (as done with FBA).
-So you can have one central location where you fulfill all your multichannel orders from.
+So you can have one central location where you fulfil all your multichannel orders from.
 Another crucial part of SFP over FBA is gaining back control of returns.
 This means you can easily identify exactly which returned items tie to which orders and reduce risk of customer fraud.